 – Not so economical in printing bulk quantities

-– White base is required to print on dark colored material
+– A white base is required to print on dark colored material

 – Fabric dependent